umbraco/UmbracoDocs/14/umbraco-cms/reference/security/security-hardening.md

 ---
-description: Learn how to strengthen the security of your Umbraco installation, and reduce the risk of unauthorised access.
+description: Learn how to strengthen the security of your Umbraco installation, and reduce the risk of unauthorized access.
 ---

 # Umbraco Security Hardening